-I WAS SLEEPING ON THE FLOOR with my 1 year old and 3 year old daughters.
+I WAS SLEEPING ON THE FLOOR with my one and three-year-old daughters.
 One on either side.
 I had recently become a single parent at the young age of 23 and was staying with a family member in hiding from the serious stalking nature of my ex.
-Dependent on who was home would determine if I made a nook on the floor to sleep on or we scored a bed.
+It would depend on who was home if I made a nook on the floor to sleep on or we scored a bed.
 At the time, sleeping on the floor was no issue for me.
-The issue was I was in a situation I did not seem to control, I had no job, no home and I had currently no future.
-But I did have a dream.
+The issue was I was in a situation I did not seem to control.
+I had no job, no home and I had currently no future.
+But, I did have a dream.
 The same as any mother – to provide, to keep my children safe, to make them proud and most of all to have a good balance between work, life and be financially secure.

-ONE NIGHT I SAT AT MY COMPUTER, and decided to bite the bullet and enrolled in a Bachelor of Nursing – a full degree.
-This was a big deal for me as since the age of 16 I had lived out of home, I left school early and decided to follow a career in beauty and make up.
-During this time I knew I wanted to to do more so I slowly went back to finish my schooling, enrolled in tafe, worked a night job and studied during the day.I even used to work behind the bar at strip club – remembering finishing work at 4 am and due at tafe at 9am!
+ONE NIGHT I SAT AT MY COMPUTER and decided to bite the bullet and enrolled in a Bachelor of Nursing – a full degree.
+This was a big deal for me as since the age of 16 I had lived out of home as I left school early and decided to follow a career in beauty and makeup.
+During this time I knew I wanted to do more so, I slowly went back to finish my schooling, enrolled in Tafe, worked a night job and studied during the day.I even used to work behind the bar at a strip club –finishing work at 4 am and due at Tafe at 9 am!
 I had the pre-requisites to apply for the degree but still doubted I would get in.

 But I DID!

 THIS IS WHAT CHANGED my future, not just as a person but as a mother.
-Life wasnt easy, money was always tight and at the start no one could understand why I was sacrificing these precious few years with my babies in exchange for studying.
-They went anywhere I could take them so I could do this as I knew that it was something that had to be done, for them and for their children… because if I did not get this right it would hurt generations to come.
+Life wasn’t easy, money was always tight and at the start, no one could understand why I was sacrificing these precious few years with my babies in exchange for studying.
+They went anywhere I could take them as I knew that it was something that had to be done, for them and for their children… because if I did not get this right it would hurt generations to come.

 DURING MY DEGREE I knew I needed a job.
 So I wrote to any first aid company that would have me!
 I told them I knew I was not experienced yet but I would be willing to do anything.
 I had never educated before nor was sure I could but I had the drive.
-It was appealing to me to teach first aid, as I had the knowledge (or was developing it), it was work that I did not have to do full time, I got to pick and choose when and where I would work and it was great pay.
+It was appealing to me to teach first aid as I had the knowledge (or was developing it), I didn’t have to do it full time, I got to pick and choose when and where I would work and it was great pay.